 The very first news photo dates back to 1847.
 It shows the arrest of a man in France.
 History has not preserved the name of the photojournalist.

 The first erotic photo dates back to 1850.
-Its photographer is French Felix Jacquet Antoine Moulin.
+Its photographer is French Felix Jacquet Moulin.

-The first color photograph was taken by physicist James Clerk Maxwell in 1861.
+Physicist James Clerk Maxwell took the first color photograph in 1861.
 Maxwell’s work on color theory laid the foundations for methods for accurately quantifying colors resulting from mixing.

-The first 3D photography appeared in the 1920s when the cigarette company Cavenders was looking for a way to boost sales.
+The first 3D photography appeared in the 1920s when the cigarette company Cavenders was looking to boost sales.
 To make the packaging more attractive, photographer Durden Holmes was brought in and asked to come up with something eye-catching.

 The photographer came up with an unusual idea: to print two pictures next to each other on packs of cigarettes, one for the left eye, the other for the right.
 At the same time, the image in one picture was slightly shifted to the side, and when looking at the pictures, a feeling of the depth of the photo, the 3D effect, was created.

-The moon was first photographed by John William Draper on March 26, 1840.
+John William Draper first photographed the moon on March 26, 1840.
 He became famous for his publications “The History of the Mental Development of Europe” and “The History of the Relationship between Catholicism and Science.”

-One of the most popular photographs of Earth from space was taken by the crew of Apollo 17, the spacecraft that took place on December 7, 1972, the 11th and last manned flight of the Apollo program.
-This is the first color photo of our planet.
+One of the most famous photographs of Earth from space was taken by the crew of Apollo 17, the spacecraft on December 7, 1972, the 11th and last human-crewed flight of the Apollo program.
+It is the first color photo of our planet.